 Even if properly priced, sales by private treaty usually take a long time to achieve a result.
 They are beset with frustrations of buyers who cannot raise finance or change their minds.
-Price reduction is followed by price reduction.
+The price reduction is followed by another price reduction.
 This can be a cycle of disappointment to the vendor and the agent.
 Remember that your agency appointment is finite and will expire, so the clock is ticking for results.

 This is a good method of sale.
 This method of sale has the advantage of removing the asking price; the onus shifts to potential purchasers to come in with their own estimates of market value.

 Although tenders have become a more acceptable method of selling Commercial Real Estate in today’s market, many ‘first time’ purchasers are inexperienced in tendering and are reluctant to become involved.
 The uncertainty and time delay between submitting the tender and knowing the result also can deter some of these buyers at the lower end of the market.